 4. The embryo transfer

 The embryo transfer is a relatively simple and painless process.
-Your surrogate may be given a mild sedative to help her to relax during the process.
-At the time of the transfer the surrogate and her husband or someone she feels close to will usually accompany her to the transfer to hold her hand and to drive her home after the transfer.
-You and your partner/husband will want to be there if at all possible to support your surrogate but also because this is a monumental step in building your family.
-The case manager or agency owner will also usually be on hand for this embryo transfer.
+Your surrogate may be given a mild sedative to help her relax.
+Typically, someone close to the surrogate will accompany her to the transfer and drive her home afterward.
+If possible, we recommend that you and your partner be there for support as well.
+Plus, this is a monumental, exciting step in building your family!
+The case manager or agency owner will also usually be on hand for the embryo transfer.

 With the aid of ultrasound, the embryos are drawn up into a thin catheter that is then placed inside the surrogate’s uterus.
-The embryos are gently released into your surrogate’s uterus and she is instructed to lie and relax with her hips slightly elevated for about 20-40 minutes.
-She can then return home and to her normal activities unless otherwise instructed by your reproductive endocrinologist.
+The embryos are gently released into your surrogate’s uterus, and she is instructed to lie down and relax with her hips slightly elevated for about 20 to 40 minutes.
+She can then return home to her normal activities, unless otherwise instructed by your reproductive endocrinologist.

 5. The pregnancy test

-The first pregnancy test will usually be 10-12 days after the egg retrieval from your chosen egg donor.
-At that time, the surrogate will have a blood check to determine her hormone levels.
-If she is pregnant these levels should be elevated.
-This is not the final test - she will not be considered to be truly pregnant until a heartbeat is detected, which usually occurs around week five or six.
+The first pregnancy test will usually be conducted 10 to 12 days after the egg retrieval.
+At that time, the surrogate will undergo a blood test to determine her hormone levels.
+If she is pregnant, these levels should be elevated.
+But this is not the final test: She will not be considered pregnant until a heartbeat is detected, which usually occurs around week five or six.

-She will continue to see the fertility specialist until the end of the first trimester when she can stop taking the hormones.
-At this point she can begin seeing her regular OB/GYN closer to her home.
-The surrogate’s OB/GYN must be board certified and have privileges to practice at a hospital that has at least a level 2 Neonatal Unit.
+Your surrogate will continue to see a fertility specialist until the end of the first trimester, when she can stop taking hormones.
+At this point, she can begin seeing her regular OB/GYN, closer to her home.
+The surrogate’s OB/GYN must be Board Certified and have privileges to practice at a hospital that has at least a Level 2 Neonatal Unit.

 Does insurance cover surrogacy?

 Insurance is a complex issue.
 Some gestational carriers will have their own insurance packages that cover surrogacy, but many insurance companies have a surrogacy exclusion.
-You may need to purchase additional insurance to cover the surrogate pregnancy, and to cover the baby upon birth.
+You may need to purchase additional insurance to cover the surrogate’s pregnancy and to cover the baby upon birth.
 We can provide you with resources to find out more about surrogacy insurance.